 (The scary part when you are driving in heavy rain is that you are not being sure whether the sight of a dark item in the middle of the highway is a car still moving or a car has hit the barrier and is lying in the middle of the road)

 (Those who put their emergency indicators whilst still flying on the highway at 110 km/h still fared better than those morons who drive expensive cars but do not switch on the lights so that others can see them.
 Seriously)

 (The weather improves slightly but still, should I count my blessing that the drivers who did not make themselves more visible with switching on the lights was driving large, darker coloured vehicles instead of one with white or silver paint?)

-It was raining cats and dogs on the North South Highway yesterday – the traffic was not that heavy but it was still dangerous to drive.
-Visibility was all time low and there were huge puddles of water on the road in some areas.
-Still, it was a good opportunity for me to test out the new car’s ride and handling in worst road conditions.
-I dare say it passed with flying colors.
+It was raining cats and dogs on the North-South Highway yesterday – the traffic was not that heavy but it was still dangerous to drive.
+Visibility was all-time low and there were huge puddles of water on the road in some areas.
+Still, it was a good opportunity for me to test out the new car’s ride and handling in the worst road conditions.
+I dare say it passed with flying colours.

 Then we had this added to our worries:-